 Blended learning and strictly online learning can both, to varying degrees, be effective for English language learners in the workplace.
 Both of these types of learning can be accommodated by a social learning management system.
 While an LMS cannot be all things to an English instructor, it can meet a vast majority of his or her teaching needs.

-As multilingual workforces grow, so will the use of LMSs for the purpose of English instruction.
+As multilingual workforces grow, so will the use of an LMS for the purpose of English instruction.
 Who knows what exciting English instructor-specific features will be added to full-featured social learning management systems in the future.